techidaily/site-win11-tips/source/_posts/how-to-set-up-custom-hotkeys-for-pasting-pre-defined-text-snippets-in-windows-10-and-11.md

  HotkeyP is a lightweight app with which you can set up a wide variety of system, display, multimedia, window, and macro hotkeys.
 As it’s a portable program, you can utilize it on most Windows platforms with no installation necessary.
 These are the steps for setting up a custom paste hotkey for pre-defined text with HotkeyP:

-1. Open this[HotkeyP page](https://www.softpedia.com/get/System/OS-Enhancements/HotkeyP.shtml) on Softpedia.
+1. Open this [HotkeyP page](https://www.softpedia.com/get/System/OS-Enhancements/HotkeyP.shtml) on Softpedia.
 2. Select**Download** on the HotkeyP page.
 3. Click the**External Mirror - x64** option for a 64-bit version of the software.
 4. Go into Explorer and open the folder your hotkeyp\_64bit ZIP file downloaded in.